Casio VZ-10M: A Practical Manual for Sound Designers

 The Casio VZ-10M is the 2U rack-mount version of the VZ-1 — functionally identical in its synthesis engine, differing only in the absence of a keyboard and physical form factor.
 Throughout this manual, “VZ-10M” and “VZ-1” are used interchangeably for synthesis-related content.
 Any reference specific to one hardware variant will be clearly noted.

-This manual’s main purpose is to give you what the factory manual withholds: a clear mental model of how the engine actually works, the undocumented behaviors that are most confusing, and practical sound design pathways from which to build a real practice.
+This manual’s main purpose is to give you what the factory manual doesn’t: a clear mental model of how the engine actually works, the undocumented behaviors that are most confusing, and practical sound design pathways from which to build a real practice.

 Chapter 0: Navigating the Interface — The Operating System